North Cascades Loop

 Time to complete: 9+ hrs

 This ride takes all day, especially if it includes a ride to the top of Hurricane Ridge.
-The route’s total distance is 392 miles from Seattle (including a detour to Hurricane Ridge Visitor Center) and there’s a ferry ride.
-I find riding the ferry at the end of a ride to be relaxing and so travel this route in a clockwise direction.
+I find riding the ferry at the end to be relaxing and so travel this route in a clockwise direction.
 Hurricane Ridge, which is breathtaking on a clear day, requires a park pass.

-- Motorcycles get priority boarding on Seattle ferries.
+Motorcycles get priority boarding on Seattle ferries.
 You will be instructed to bypass the line and wait close to the boarding gate.
-Ferry crossing from Bainbridge to Seattle takes about 30 minutes.

 Seattle to Cape Flattery